James Richards (Canadian football): Los Angeles Rams

 On October 16, 1991, he was signed to the Los Angeles Rams practice squad.
 He was released on November 6.

 Phoenix Cardinals

 On February 4, 1992, he signed as a free agent with the Phoenix Cardinals.
 He was released on September 1.
 On November 2, he was signed to the practice squad.
 He was waived on November 10.

-Dallas Cowboys
+Dallas Cowboys (second stint)

 On April 13, 1993, he signed with the Dallas Cowboys.
 He was released before the season started.

 Las Vegas Posse

 In July 1994, Richards was signed by the expansion team Las Vegas Posse of the Canadian Football League.
 He was injured and appeared in only 3 games.
 He played as an offensive tackle, before the team folded at the end of the season.